dr-jts/games/cards.md

 ### Deal
 * 3 cards each
-* remainder placed face-down for stock
+* place remainder face-down for stock

 ### Play
-* Player to left of dealer starts
+* Player to left of dealer starts, play passes clockwise
 * Each player adds a card to the discard pile, calls out the total value, and draws a new card.
   * If player misses drawing card they cannot make it up
 * Card values: